-- Time deposit, open accounts for periods of not less than 30 days, or certificates of deposit for periods of not less than 90 days, in commercial banks located in Kansas - United States treasury bills or notes with maturities as the investing agent shall determine - Insured savings and loan associations to the extent of the insurance provided by the F.S.L.I.C.
+- Time deposit, open accounts for periods of not less than 30 days, or certificates of deposit for periods of not less than 90 days, in commercial banks located in Kansas - United States treasury bills or notes with maturities as the investing agent shall determine - The permanent endowment fund of the endowment association or foundation.

-The Foundation is also the investing agent for the K-State Athletics, Inc. The investment policies of the Foundation are governed by policies and procedures established by the Investment Advisory Committee of the Founds.
-This committee is a subcommittee of the Executive Committee of the Foundation's board of trustees, in collaboration with staff and consultants.
-The Foundation staff implements policies through: (1) the selection of investment strategies, (2) the hiring, monitoring and changing of investment managers, and (3) re-balancing the portfolios.
+The Foundation is also the investing agent for the K-State Athletics, Inc. The investment policies of the Foundation are governed by policies and procedures established by their Asset Management Committee, which is a committee of the Board of Directors, in collaboration with staff and consultants.
+The Foundation staff implements policies through: (1) the selection of investment strategies, (2) the hiring, monitoring and changing of investment managers, and (3) rebalancing the portfolios.
 Investment results are monitored by the committee quarterly through manager and portfolio performance and due diligence reporting and annually through outside auditing of the Foundation's accounts and procedures.
 The specific return objectives, risk parameters and spending policies of K-State Athletics, Inc. are adopted to be in compliance with the Foundation's policies and procedures for endowment and investment management.